s-a/iron-node/docs/NATIVE-MODULES.md

 ```

 However it depends on the Node.js module if you can manage different native versions at the same time.
 ***Feel free to [submit an issue](https://github.com/s-a/iron-node/issues) if you are affected by such a problem.*** or contact the third party module author directly and reference to this document.
+Maybe the authors are willing to implement such a logic into their modules.
+To make those things easier I wrote [Node Module Path](https://github.com/s-a/nmp).